BIOTOXIN BLOOD TEST FOR MOLD EXPOSURE

 Antidiuretic Hormone (ADH)

-Life Extension Foundation offers this test at a discount from retail if you purchase a year membership for 75 dollars which offers a large savings, 624 dollars, off the regular price of the Comprehensive panel.
+Life Extension Foundation offers this test at a discount from retail if you purchase a year membership (check with Life Extension for information on memebership) which offers a large savings off the regular price of the panel.

 Also, many insurances will not completely pay for these tests, in fact sometimes they will not pay at all.
 Or if you have to meet a high deductible, this discounted panel would help save money.